mochi-hpc/mofka/docs/usage/topics.rst

 data and metadata.
 While it is possible to implement your own partition manager, Mofka already comes with two implementations.

-* **Memory**: The *"memory"* partition manager is a manager that keeps the Metadata and Data in the local memory of the process it runs on.
+* **Memory**: The *"memory"* partition manager is a manager that keeps the metadata and data in the local memory of the process it runs on.
 This partition manager doesn't have any dependency and is easy to use for testing, for instance, but it won't provide persistence and will be limited by the amount of memory available on the node.
-* **Default**: The *"default"* partition manager is a manager that relies on a `Yokan <https://mochi.readthedocs.io/en/latest/yokan.html>`_ provider for storing Metadata and on a `Warabi <https://github.com/mochi-hpc/mochi-warabi>`_ provider for storing Data.
+* **Default**: The *"default"* partition manager is a manager that relies on a `Yokan <https://mochi.readthedocs.io/en/latest/yokan.html>`_ provider for storing metadata and on a `Warabi <https://github.com/mochi-hpc/mochi-warabi>`_ provider for storing data.
 Yokan is a key/value storage component with a number of database backends available, such as RocksDB, LevelDB, BerkeleyDB, etc.
   Warabi is a blob storage component also with a variety of backend implementations including Pmem.